 - Submitting an online enquiry

-Students can access a collection of resources covering: study tips, mental health, physical health, finding meaning, relationships, and links to other support services.
+Students can access a collection of resources covering: study tips, mental health, body health, finding meaning, relationships, and links to other support services.
+There are also corona corner resources specifically designed to address the effects Covid-19 has had on psychological health.

 Adelaide Unicare has a medical clinic on the University’s North Terrace campus.
 Students are bulk-billed, and international students are billed in accordance with their health insurance company (most services are covered for students with Allianz OSHC).